2024 Major League Baseball Home Run Derby

 The 2024 Major League Baseball Home Run Derby was a home run hitting contest between eight batters from Major League Baseball (MLB).
 The derby was held on July 15, 2024, at Globe Life Field in Arlington, the site of the 2024 MLB All-Star Game.
 The event was won by Teoscar Hernández of the Los Angeles Dodgers.
-The opening of the derby was quickly buzzed on social media networks and news sites for its off-key performance of the national anthem by country artist Ingrid Andress, who later admitted to being drunk and stated that she would be entering rehab.

 Rules

 Round one

 The contestants are allowed 40 pitches, which must all be thrown in three minutes or less, to hit as many home runs as possible.
 The timer begins with the release of the first pitch, and the round ends when the timer hits zero.
 A home run will count if the timer hits zero, so long as the pitch was released beforehand.
 Each contestant is entitled to one 45-second timeout in each regulation period.

 After the time expires, the contestants enter a bonus period, where they attempt to hit as many home runs as possible before they record three outs (any swing that is not a home run).
 There is no time limit in the bonus period.
 Additionally, if a contestant hits a home run that travels at least 425 ft during the bonus period, they earn an additional out to work with.

 Ties in this round are broken by the distance of each contestant's longest home run.
 The top four contestants advance to the next round.